AcademySoftwareFoundation/openfx/Documentation/sources/ReleaseNotes/relnotes-1.5.rst

 GPU Rendering
 -------------

-The GPU Rendering Suite now supports Metal, CUDA and OpenCL (images and textures).
+The GPU Rendering Suite now supports Metal, CUDA, and OpenCL (Images and Buffers).
 See :ref:`gpu-rendering` and source file `include/ofxGPURender.h` for details.

 New Suites